js-401n15-eoc/data-structures-and-algorithms-js/data-structures/linkedList/README.md

 ## API
 **insert()**: takes any value as an argument and adds a new node with that value to the head of the list with an O(1) time performance
-**includes()**: takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.
+**includes()**: takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list
 **toString()**: takes in no arguments and returns a string representing all the values in the Linked List, formatted as: `"{ a } -> { b } -> { c } -> NULL"`